Middle Fork American River

 History & Wildlife

-The Middle Fork’s natural beauty and diverse ecosystems also make it a haven for wildlife.
-The river is home to a variety of fish species, including trout and salmon, which undertake incredible migrations for spawning.
-The riparian zones along the riverbanks provide crucial habitat for numerous bird species, while the surrounding forests offer shelter to mammals like deer and black bears.
-Conservation initiatives and protected areas along the Middle Fork ensure the continued health of these ecosystems, emphasizing the importance of maintaining the delicate balance between human activity and the preservation of the river’s rich wildlife.
+As a Wild and Scenic River, the Middle Fork American River is renowned for its abundant wildlife.
+The river is home to a variety of fish species, including trout and kokanee salmon, which undertake incredible migrations for spawning.
+The riparian zones along the riverbanks provide crucial habitat for birds like golden and bald eagles, while the surrounding forests offer shelter to deer, Townsend big-eared bats, and black bears.
+Conservation initiatives and protected areas along the Middle Fork American River ensure the continued health of these ecosystems, emphasizing the importance of maintaining the delicate balance between human activity and the preservation of the river’s rich wildlife.
 The Middle Fork of the American River thus stands not only as a historical testament but also as a vibrant and dynamic ecosystem that adds ecological diversity to the tapestry of California’s natural heritage.

 What can I expect on a middle fork rafting trip?

-Our 1 day trip is all day and includes lunch.
-We meet you in Auburn at the Crooked Lane Brewing Company in the morning and will take you to/from the river.
+Our 1-day rafting trip is a full day of rafting, with a riverside lunch included.
+We’ll meet you in Auburn at the Crooked Lane Brewing Company in the morning and take you to and from the river.

-For non-swimmers and timid first timers we recommend easier Class 2 Lower Middle Fork American River (for ages 4+) or 3 rafting trips on the South Fork American River (ages 7+).
+For non-swimmers, young children, or more timid first-timers, we recommend a Class II Lower Middle Fork American River Trip (suitable for children 4 and older) or one of our rafting trips on the South Fork American River (suitable for children 7 and older).

 What class rapids is the American River?

-The rapids on the Upper Middle Fork American River section from Oxbow Powerhouse to Ruck a Chucky Campground are rated class 2-4+.
-There is a Class 5 that is a mandatory portage for rafting guests.
+The Upper Middle Fork American River, from Oxbow Powerhouse to Ruck-a-Chucky Campground, has rapids that are rated from Class II to Class IV+.
+There is also a Class V rapid that is a mandatory portage for rafting guests that our trips will go around.

 How long does it take to raft the American River?